-- be in line with the business and risk strategies, corporate values and long-term interests of the Company; - promote prudent risk-taking behaviour and encourage individuals to act in the interests of the Company as a whole, taking into account the interests of its customers; and - take into account any input from the control functions and the Board RMCC to ensure that risk exposures and risk outcomes are adequately considered.
+- (a) be in line with the business and risk strategies, corporate values and long-term interests of the Company; - (b) promote prudent risk-taking behaviour and encourage individuals to act in the interests of the Company as a whole, taking into account the interests of its customers; and - (c) take into account any input from the control functions and the Board RMCC to ensure that risk exposures and risk outcomes are adequately considered.

 At the start of the year, the Board reviews, considers and approves the Corporate Key Performance Indicators ("KPI") and performance bonus pool for the year.
-The KPI is set by taking into account the business and risk strategies, long-term interest, time horizon of risks and corporate values of the Company and the performance bonus pool will depend on the actual achievement rate after the year concluded.
+The KPI is set by taking into account the business and risk strategies, long-term interest, time horizon of risks and corporate values of the Company and the performance bonus pool will depend on the actual achievement rate at the end of the financial year.
 The KPI set is measured by financial metrics linked to business growth, distribution strategies and value creation and non-financial metrics linked to customers' (including employees, customers and intermediaries) engagement.
-In the financial year ended 31 December 2017, new metrics introduced included those linked to capital management, expense management and corporate governance.
+In the financial year ended 31 December 2018, new metrics introduced included those linked to capital management, expense management and corporate governance.